lightbulbjim/edgetx-lua/README.md

 ## tmrvar

-This is a run-once function script which configures a timer based on the value of a gvar.
+This is a run-once function script which configures timer one based on the value of a gvar.

 Intended for use in glider contests, it allows quickly switching the timer between preset values using a switch.